harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/set-up-baselines.md

 Currently, this feature is behind the Feature Flag `STO_BASELINE_DEFAULTING`.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.
 :::

-You can specify default baselines for specific target types: code repositories, container images, application instances, and configurations.
+You can specify default baselines for specific target types: code repositories, container images, web/API instances, and infrastructure configurations.
 STO includes a set of predefined defaults for repository and container image targets.

 - For repositories, the baseline is `master` or `main`.